nablarch-development-standards/nablarch-style-guide/en/java/java-style-guide.md

 These are the conventions for application package structure.

-### <a name="no2-1">2.1.Configure the package according to the stereotype in the architecture design</a>
+### <a name="no2-1">2.1.
+Structure the package according to the stereotype in the system design</a>

-In a business application, configure the package in accordance with the stereotypes for architecture design.
+In a business application, structure the package in accordance with the stereotypes for system design.

 A simple example of package name is shown.